iAverages/joe2D/IDEAS.md

 when the player dies they are sent to the 'back rooms'. they have to escape the backrooms in a set amount of time otherwise they restart from the start of the game (maybe)

+Potential Features:

+- Broken / Worn tiles that could crumble when Joe steps on them.
+This will drop Joe into the backrooms.
+- Joe has a small amount of time to escape the Backrooms before he dies to an unknown entity.
+- Joe can find and use Monster on the floor in the Backrooms (Randomly Generated) to run faster for a short period of time.
+- The Backrooms are generated randomly so there is no specific pattern or path the user can follow to escape quicker each time.
+New escape and exit every time.

 STORY PLAN: